 Eviction records may contain some or more of the following information:

-A credit report is a statement containing details on the credit activity of tenants and the current credit condition, such as the history of loan payments and the status of their credit accounts.
-You can access credit reports electronically from the three major credit reporting bureaus like:
+It also shows the history of loan payments and the status of their credit accounts.
+You can access credit history reports electronically from the three major credit reporting bureaus:

-Request Credit Report Authorization: In order to legitimately collect the upcoming applicant’s credit records, the landlord must apply for permission to run a credit check.
-A landlord must analyze a tenant’s credit report, check the tenant’s credit score and provide a detailed financial summary.
+Request Credit Report Authorization: In order to legitimately collect the upcoming applicant’s credit records, the landlord obtains the tenant’s permission to run a credit check.

 Important factors to consider while obtaining credit reports are: